Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/restaker-delegation/undelegate-from-an-operator-and-initiate-withdrawal.md

 ![](/img/restake-guides/delegate-4.png)

-**Step 2:** Confirm the Undelegate and Queue Withdrawal transactions in your Web3 wallet.
+**Step 2:** Confirm the Undelegate transaction in your Web3 wallet.

 **Step 3:** Observe that your Restaked balances are now 0.0 TVL.